Raj-Singh-DataScience/Machine-Learning/Linear-Regression-Model/Single-Variable/README.md

-# Build a Prediction Model using Linear Regression Model.
+# Per Capita Income Prediction Model for Canada - Build a Prediction Model using Linear Regression in Python.

 Build Linear Regression Model using Python to Predict Canada's per capita income.